By eM Life teacher Andrea Lieberstein

 Time Spent Before Bed Makes a Difference.
 Be mindful about how you spend your evenings.
 It can determine how easily you fall asleep and the quality of your sleep.
 The time after any full, busy day is particularly impactful.
 You may still have responsibilities after the day is done, such as preparing a family dinner or getting the kids to bed.
 But creating a mindful routine between addressing your last responsibility of the day and your bedtime can help.

 - Wind down activities that get your adrenaline going.
-At least one hour before your bedtime, shift away from using the internet, watching the news, or consuming media that increase adrenalin or stress.
+At least one hour before your bedtime, shift away from using the internet, watching the news, or consuming media that increase adrenaline or stress.
 Instead, try viewing more relaxing content at this time.
 Better yet, avoid screen time the hour before bed, as the blue light emitted by screens can interfere with the production of melatonin, which controls our circadian rhythm.

 - Create relaxing bedtime rituals.
 Take a hot bath or shower with essential oils, or put a diffuser on.
 Turn on soft lighting or soothing music, do some gentle stretching, or practice mindful meditation, read a favorite book.